 1. Define your target audience

-You need to be extremely specific when describing the audience you want to attract to your store.
+You need to be extremely specific when describing the audience you want to attract to your store by the use of in store advertisement.
 The most critical aspects that you need to define about your target market are gender, age, income, location, marital status, hobbies, their wants, needs, and problems they encounter in their daily lives.

 Here’s how you can easily define your target audience: